go to main contents

 The student's evaluation is a key element in the teaching model of the URV.
 This is understood as a systematic process of gathering and interpreting information for decision making regarding the achievement of learning by the student and the improvement of the teaching and learning process by the student.

-The URV has established a series of principals for evaluating transversal competencies and some guides with resources to assist in their application.
+The URV has established a series of rubrics for evaluating the interdisciplinary profile to assist in their application.

 Different evaluation methodologies are used according to the agents involved: